 The European Green Deal (EGD) is a comprehensive set of policy initiatives and strategies launched by the European Commission to make Europe the first climate-neutral continent by 2050.
-Delivering the EGD requires that progress towards one strategy does not adversely affect progress towards the objectives of other strategies.
-Thus, delivering the EGD requires compliance with multiple strategies and objectives in concert, i.e. cross-compliance.
+Delivering the EGD requires that progress towards one strategy does not negatively affect progress towards the objectives of other strategies, or even better, that actions support several strategies simultaneously.
+Thus, delivering the EGD requires compliance with multiple strategies and objectives in concert, referred to as cross-compliance in CrossGov.
+The focus is especially on a subset of EGD objectives related to biodiversity, pollution and climate change.
 The CrossGov project assesses to what extent and in which manner policy coherence facilitates cross-compliance.

-The purpose of this deliverable is to provide the CrossGov project partners with a methodological framework for the evaluation of policy coherence with the EGD.
-Policy coherence refers to the alignment and coordination of policies across different policy areas and governance levels to achieve mutually reinforcing outcomes and avoid that policy interventions contradict or undermine each other.
+The purpose of this deliverable is to provide the CrossGov project partners with a methodological framework for the evaluation of policy coherence and cross-compliance with the EGD.
+Policy coherence refers to how well different policies work together.
+Coherence can be defined as the extent to which policies reinforce each other by promoting synergies or reducing conflicts between their objectives and instruments both in design and implementation.

-The CrossGov Policy Coherence Evaluation Framework offers a comprehensive methodological approach to the assessment of policy coherence to better understand where in the policy cycle or at which governance level problems or challenges of coherence emerge and where such challenges can be resolved.
-To enable this, the evaluation framework has been developed based on three components: 1) eight coherence attributes to assess against, 2) guiding questions to support the assessment and 3) a simplified coherence scoring.
+The CrossGov Policy Coherence Evaluation Framework offers a comprehensive methodological approach to the assessment of policy coherence and cross-compliance to better understand where in the policy cycle or at which governance level problems or challenges of coherence emerge.
+To enable this, the evaluation framework has been developed based on three components: 1) Attributes and variables to measure and explain coherence and contribution to EGD 2) guiding questions to support the assessment and 3) a simplified coherence scoring.